Seahawks CB Devon Witherspoon’s hamstring injury ‘doesn’t seem serious,’ Pete Carroll says

-RENTON — Seahawks first-round pick Devon Witherspoon won’t be available to play Thursday when the team opens the preseason due to a hamstring injury.
+RENTON — A hamstring injury will keep Seahawks first-round pick Devon Witherspoon out of action for Thursday’s preseason opener at home against the Vikings.

-The question now is how long the fifth overall pick in the 2023 draft will be out.
+The question now is how long the fifth overall selection in the 2023 draft will be out.

-Witherspoon did not practice again on Wednesday while dealing with a new hamstring injury that first crept up Monday.
+Witherspoon did not practice again Wednesday while dealing with a new hamstring injury that first crept up Monday.

-Coach Pete Carroll said it is not the same injury that limited him during the offseason program, saying, “It’s the same leg (left), different spot.
-Not the same area.”
+Coach Pete Carroll said it is not the same injury that limited him during the offseason program.

-So how bad is it?
+So, how bad is it?

 Carroll indicated the team isn’t too worried, calling it “a little hammy thing” and saying, “It doesn’t seem serious.
 He’s moving around and all that.
 But we’ve got to be careful here.”